gsoules/MkDocs/digital-archive/docs/archivist/add-relationship.md

 4 &ndash; View or flag related items
 :   As you find items that you want to relate to your primary item, either view them or flag them.
-    When you view or flag an item, it gets added to your recently viewed items list.
+    When you view or flag an item, it gets added to your flagged items list.

     -   View an item by clicking its title in the search results, *or*
     -   [Flag an item](/user/recently-viewed/#flagging-items-to-view-later) by clicking the little